bozulonas/myland/docs/classes.md

 # Player Classes

 Who are you?
-[Gain a class level](/rules.md#advancement) by spending XP, or you can spend it on achievements.
+[Gain a class level](/rules.md#advancement) by spending 5x [new level] XP, or you can spend 5 XP for an achievements.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">